rajprajjwal/Helm/README.md

 * Database Password : `Passw0rd`

 After the DB connections are setup, provide details for setting up your new Wiki.
+After final submission you it will generate a LocalSettings.php file which needs to be copied on the mediawiki container at location: /opt/rh/httpd24/root/var/www/html/mediawiki.
+The Mediawiki deployment needs to be modified to change this directory location as a mount point from localhost or a S3 bucket.

 # Helm Chart